rpgreview/dice/README.md

 Dice
 ====

-A multi-threaded interpreter and interactive shell for standard dice notation such as `3d6` or `d4 + 2`.
+A multi-threaded interpreter and interactive shell for standard dice notation such as 3d6 or d4 + 2.

+For usage, see the included manual dice(1).

+For installation, see INSTALL.

+For attribution and legalities see AUTHORS and LICENSE.

 Usage